 What Should I Look For?

 When choosing shoes to wear while pregnant, you’ll need to keep the following things in mind.

 - Slip-on: Slip-on shoes are a woman’s best friend when she’s pregnant.
 Not only do they allow swollen feet to get in and out of them, but you don’t have to figure out how to bend over and tie them.

 - Rubber sole: Rubber is a fantastic shock absorber and can help alleviate some of the joint discomfort associated with pregnancy.
 They also provide great grip which can help you avoid slips and falls.

 - Low heel: A low heel offers more stability than a high heel, and more support and protection than ballet flats.

 - Arch support: To prevent foot pain, choose a pair of shoes with good support in the arch, which is in the center of the bottom of your foot.

-Here are our 10 favorite shoes for pregnant women in 2017:
+Here are the reviews of our 10 favorite shoes for pregnant women in 2018:

 These sneakers are super fashionable and you don’t even have to lace them up.
 They are designed as slip-ons and even have air-cooled memory foam in them to help you stay comfortable.